m-sureshraj/open-pull-request/README.md

    op 		open the associated pull request of the branch in the browser op token 	Add personal access token op help 	Show this message

+ All these commands optionally take --debug option to log debug messages
 ```

 ## license